-29LT BASEET: A Dynamic and Energetic Type System
+29LT BASEET: A Dynamic and Energetic Type Systems

-29LT Baseet is a present-day simplified typeface drawn with extreme refinement incorporating a mono-linear structure that unveils causality within a relaxed atmosphere.
-A mixture of straight vertical, horizontal and diagonal letter structures fused in-between curved smooth corners and sharp edges give the typeface a dynamic characteristic and energetic feel.
-Its round terminals and mono-spaced Latin letters lend the typeface a young and friendly image that makes it suitable for a diverse number of projects from fun and urban to serious and corporate.
+29LT Baseet is a present-day simplified typeface drawn with extreme refinement.
+Its mono-linear structure unveils causality within a relaxed atmosphere.
+The font’s name suits well its main characteristic, as it embodies simplicity.
+It features a blend of straight vertical, horizontal, and diagonal letter structures fused in-between curved smooth corners and sharp edges, giving the typeface a dynamic trait and an energetic feel.
+Besides, its round terminals and monospaced Latin letters lend the font a friendly vibe.